ahsan598/particle-41-assessment/app/readme.md

 >
 > All Docker commands in this guide are shown without `sudo`.
 > If your system requires root privileges to run Docker, either use `sudo` before every command
-> or add your user to the Docker group:
+> or add your user to the docker group:
 >
 > ```sh
 > sudo usermod -aG docker $USER
 > newgrp docker
 > ```

+---

 ### 📂 Project Structure
 ```perl